microsoft/autogen/autogen/agentchat/contrib/rag/README.md

-# AutoGen Retrieval-Augmented Generation Agent (RagAgent)
+# AutoGen Retrieval-Augmented Generation Agent (RagAgent) and Capability (Ragability)

 Introducing an agent capable of performing Retrieval-Augmented Generation (RAG) for the given message.

 Upon receipt of a message, the agent employs RAG to generate a reply.
 It retrieves documents based on the message, then generates a reply using both the retrieved documents and the message itself.
 Additionally, it supports automatic context updates during the conversation, either autonomously or at the user`s request.

+We also support enabling the RAG capability for any conversable agent with `Ragability`.

 ## Overall Design
 The overall architecture of the agent is outlined below:

 ![architecture](images/autogen-rag-overall.png)

-It consists of two main components: raw document processing and user input response.
+It consists of two main workflows: raw document processing and user input response.

 Given raw documents encompassing text, code, metadata (such as tables or databases), and even images, we utilize a `Splitter` to segment the documents into `Chunks`.
 These Chunks are then encoded using an `Encoder` to compute embeddings, which are stored as `Documents` within a vector database.
 This process enables the creation of a comprehensive knowledge base for subsequent retrieval operations.